carbon-language/carbon-lang/flang/documentation/C++style.md

 letters, internal camelCase capitalization, and a trailing underscore, e.g. `DoubleEntryBookkeepingSystem myLedger_;`.
-POD structures with only public data members shouldn't use trailing underscores, since they don't have class functions in which data members need to be distinguishable.
+POD structures with only public data members shouldn't use trailing underscores, since they don't have class functions from which data members need to be distinguishable.
 1. Accessor member functions are named with the non-public data member's name, less the trailing underscore.
 Mutator member functions are named `set_...` and should return `*this`.
 Don't define accessors or mutators needlessly.